dolphindb/release/0.97/README.md

 > Improvements
 * For COMPO partitions, function `repartitionDS` allows re-partitioning according to the original partition scheme of a given partition layer.
-* If we are writing to a partition on a node when the node becomes unavailable due to reasons such as power outage, as long as the partition has at least one copy on available data nodes, the writing operation will go through.
+* When writing to a partition on a node and the node becomes unavailable due to reasons such as power outage, as long as the partition has at least one copy on available data nodes, the writing operation will finish successfully.
 * Redo log configuration parameter name changes: 'logDir' is now 'redoLogDir', 'redoLogGCInterval' is now 'redoLogPurgeInterval', 'redoLogMx' is now 'redoLogPurgeLimit'.
+* Can set priority and parallelism of jobs in APIs (**0.97.2 2019.07.24**).

 > Bug fixes
 * Fixed the bug that the command `addFunctionView` fails when a functionView depends on another functionView.
+* Fixed a bug with command `dropTable`.
+Dropping a dfs table for multiple times may cause version inconsistency of tablet chunks. (**0.97.2 2019.07.24**)

 ## DolphinDB GUI